AyrA/ERSS/README.md

 - Only accepts block/unblock requests for IP address the request is made for
 - Stateless; there's no chance for it to be out of sync with your real ExitPolicy setting
 - Blocked ranges persist across Tor restarts (will update the actual configuration)
+- Without the captcha, works in most text based web browsers, which makes it suitable to be used from the command line

 ## Requirements